alessiol8888/DLAI_project/README.md

 # VQ-VAE a Posteriori with Geodesic Quantization

-This repository contains the code, final models, and figures for the "Deep Learning and Applied AI" course project.
+This repository contains the code, final models, and figures for the "Deep Learning and Applied AI" course.
 The project explores an innovative method for a posteriori vector quantization in a Variational Autoencoder's (VAE) latent space using geodesic distances, and compares it against a standard end-to-end VQ-VAE pipeline.

 ## Key Concepts Explored